phlln/olist-analysis/README.md

 **PART 1**

-To understand more clearly what factors influence customer satisfaction (as measured by review scores), we first perform exploratory data analysis on the Orders and Sellers datasets by examining the characteristics of the data, distributions, and correlations.
-Then, we run linear regression models to identify which features have the largest impact on customer review scores.
-To corroborate our findings, we also re-frame our analysis to run logistic regression models on the data.
+To understand more clearly what factors influence customer satisfaction (as measured by review scores), I first perform exploratory data analysis using Python and then examine the characteristics of the data, distributions, and correlations.
+Next, I run linear regression models to identify which features have the largest impact on customer review scores.
+To corroborate these findings, I re-frame the analysis so that we can also run logistic regression models on the data.

 **Detailed Analyses for Part 1:**
 - [Orders Data Analysis](https://github.com/phlln/olist-analysis/blob/main/notebooks/Orders%20Data%20Analysis.ipynb)